w9n/garden/docs/using-garden/configuration-files.md

   ...
 ```

-Here the `services` directive defines the services exposed by the module.
+Here the `services` field defines the services exposed by the module.
 We only have one service in this example,
 but you may add another service, for example a background worker, that is started using a different
 `command`.